WeblateOrg/weblate/docs/admin/install.rst

 PyICU library
 +++++++++++++

-`PyICU`_ library is optionally used by Weblate to sort unicode strings.
-This way language names are properly sorted even in non-ascii languages like Japanese, Chinese or Arabic or for languages with accented letters.
+`PyICU`_ library is optionally used by Weblate to sort Unicode strings.
+This way language names are properly sorted even in non-ASCII languages like Japanese, Chinese or Arabic or for languages with accented letters.

 .. _PyICU: https://pypi.python.org/pypi/PyICU